 We’re back with another episode of Yuri Kuma Arashi, the number one show for those who like high school lesbians being eaten by adorable bears!
 The last episode ended with a damn fine twist that this one will hopefully build upon to give us something amazing!
 Do they succeed at making the most of this revelation, or do they end up squandering the potential that it had to really flesh out this series!?
 There’s only one way to find out and that’s to keep on reading!!
 The episode begins with a very confusing bit of narration.

-She grabs a random girls in the middle of class (who by the way is VERY much into it), which is NOTHING like the Mitsuko we saw before!
+She grabs a random girl in the middle of class (who by the way is VERY much into it), which is NOTHING like the Mitsuko we saw before!
 Wait… she DID fondle Konomi in the last episode.
-BUT THAT WAS IN PRIVATE WHILE THIS IS IN THE MIDDLE OF THE CLASS ROOM!!
+BUT THAT WAS IN PRIVATE WHILE THIS IS IN THE MIDDLE OF THE CLASSROOM!!
 Besides, if she DID have a habit of going through classmates like tissues, wouldn’t someone have brought it up!?
 Then again, we’ve only had like five characters in this show.

 And I think Mitsuko is part vampire because she appears to charm her latest victim (Eriko).

-Apparently animals don’t “live in the past” and only concern themselves with the present.
+Apparently, animals don’t “live in the past” and only concern themselves with the present.
 Gee.
 I hope this show doesn’t immediately contradict Mitsuko’s statement!
-That would imply that Mitsuko is an idiot or the writers have no idea what they’re talking about!!
+That would imply that Mitsuko is a fool or the writers have no idea what they’re talking about!!

 I guess the trial scene isn’t THAT much different than it was in the previous episodes considering the reason Ginko wants to save her is so SHE can eat her, but I appreciate that we now have proof that the trials won’t ALWAYS be the same.
 In fact, it also differs in the transformation sequence AND it ends up having some real world consequences!!
 I know, right!?
 Kureha is actually awake for… whatever this is, and ends up getting a pep talk from the two bears.